 Home Design Concept#1: Make Scale Drawings or Models

 Building a scale model is one of those ideas that seems like a waste of time until it saves you from a major visual mistake.
 Then the value of a model is obvious.
-Even experienced builders can’t always imagine the overall effect of making, say, a home a foot or two higher.
+Even experienced builders can’t always imagine the overall effect of making, say, a roof a foot or two higher.
 Verandah’s and decks can ruin the look of an otherwise beautiful home if they’re too wide, narrow or long.
 The slope of an addition roof can either enhance or ruin the overall appearance of an entire house.
 Even window shape, proportions and placement have a huge influence on how your project looks.
 Finding the sweet spot for all these design details is what a scale drawing or model delivers, and it does this by letting you make mistakes on a tiny and manageable level.
 If something doesn’t look right, change the drawing or model until it is, then build the real thing with confidence.

-Despite years of experience, few builders that I’ve seen have the ability to fully imagine how a house or addition will look in 3D simply based on numbers and dimensions.
+Despite years of experience, few professional builders that I’ve seen have the ability to fully imagine how a house or addition will look in 3D simply based on numbers and dimensions.
 Homeowners are typically much worse off in their ability to imagine building shapes ahead of time.
 That’s why creating some kind of scale rendering offers so much value.

 A sharp utility knife, some 3/16”-thick foam board, a roll of masking tape, a bottle of wood glue and a ruler are all you need to get started building models.
 Experiment with window size, door placement and roof pitch on the model.
 You’ll find a scale of 1/2-inch to the foot is ideal for most homebuilding projects.
 If you’re handy with computers, you can do the same thing on a screen using a program like Sketchup.
 Scale modeling and drawing has saved me from making big, ugly mistakes many times.
 That’s why I never build out of my head.